tombensve/CodeLicenseManager/CodeLicenseManager-documentation/docs/UserGuide.md

 If your CM tool allows pre checkin scripts to be run it can be plugged in at that time to make sure all checked in code has the license text.
 If a source file already has the license text nothing will be changed, if it doesn't it will be added.

 ## Version changes

+__Version 2.1.6__

+Only a fix in maven plugin that returns correct error messages about missing tags in pom rather than throwing a NullPointerException.

 __Version 2.1.5__